joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 # Summary

-Now you have your project up and running, here are a few resources to help you learn more about Sia and dcecentralized storage systems and also join our vibrant community!
+Now you have your project up and running, here are a few resources to help you learn more about Sia and decentralized storage systems and also join our vibrant community!

-You can find the codebase link below and if you have any question please don't hesitate to reach out to us on Discord!
+You can find the codebase link below and if you have any questions please don't hesitate to reach out to us on Discord!

 Demo Project link: https://miuve-86d636.spheron.app/